 Coil Blogs, Cinnamon, YouTube channels

-If your content is hosted on Coil's blogging platform, on Cinnamon, or on your YouTube channel, your payment pointer must be added to the Payouts section of your Coil account.
+If your content is hosted on Coil's blogging platform, on Cinnamon, or on your YouTube channel, your payment pointer must be added to the Payouts section of your Coil Settings.

 As part of signing up for a free Coil account, you're required to enter your payment pointer.
 If you already have a free account, your payment pointer should already be in Payouts.